 - Reflect on other scenarios involving the potential conflict between a state's duty of care and an individual's arguably irresponsible choices.
-List these other scenarios, and reflect on the similarities and differences in terms of the considerations and challenges when compared with this issue of withholding treatment from people who are unvaccinated against the Covid virus. - Yong argues that even vaccine refusers or skeptics might be victims of 'deeper social problems' (line 63).
-How convincing do you find his justifications? - Yong puts forth a detailed argument for why a broad policy that denies treatment to the unvaccinated is unrealistic and undesirable.
-Can you think of possible exceptions, where refusing treatment to unvaccinated individuals might be justified?
+List these other scenarios, and reflect on the similarities and differences in terms of the considerations and challenges when compared with this issue of withholding treatment from people who are unvaccinated against the Covid virus.
+Do you believe that individual rights must always give way to social responsibility?
+Why or why not? - Yong argues that issues with trust are at the heart of vaccine refusers' aversion and even rejection of COVID-19 vaccines (lines 63-66).
+What other political or social issues can you think of wherein trust plays a similarly significant role? - Yong puts forth a detailed argument for why a broad policy that denies treatment to the unvaccinated is unrealistic and undesirable.
+Can you think of possible exceptions, where refusing treatment to unvaccinated individuals might be justified? - Since 8 December 2021, all COVID-19 patients in Singapore who are unvaccinated by choice rather than due to legitimate reasons such as an underlying medical condition, have had to pay their own COVID-19 treatment.
+Critique this policy, taking into consideration Yong's arguments against contrasting treatment of vaccine refusers and other COVID patients.

 - 1. What an individual eats or drinks should not be the concern of the state.
 (Cambridge 2021) - 2.
 Consider the view that we do not take enough responsibility for our own well-being.
+(Cambridge 2018)

-(Cambridge 2018) - 3.
-When a government's finances for social welfare are limited, should they be directed towards the young or the old?
+- 3. When a government's finances for social welfare are limited, should they be directed towards the young or the old?
 (Cambridge 2015) - 4.
 To what extent is it possible 'to make the punishment fit the crime'?
 (Cambridge 2013) - 5.
+How successfully has your society balanced the needs of the state against those of the individual?
+(RI 2023 Y6 Prelim) - 6.
+Should individual rights and freedom be protected at all costs?
+(RI 2021 Y6 Prelim) - 7.
+Should the state intervene in matters related to one's body?
+(RI 2021 Y6 Prelim - 8.
 Consider the view that individuals, not the state, are in the best position to determine their overall well-being.
-(RI 2020 Term 3 Y6 Common Essay Assignment)
+(RI 2020 Term 3 Y6 Common Essay Assignment) - 9.
+How far should governments interfere in the way individuals organise their lives?
+(RI 2019 Y6 CT2) - 10.
+To what extent should the state have a right to intervene in the decisions of individuals when it comes to matters of health?
+Discuss this with regard to your society.
+(RI 2018 Y6 CT1) - 11.
+'A good government should always put the interests of the majority first.'
+Discuss.
+(RI 2016 Y6 CT1) - 12.
+How far do you agree that freedom has been destructive for society?
+(RI 2016 Y5 Promo)